grrlgeek/sql-docs/docs/database-engine/availability-groups/windows/contained-availability-groups-overview.md

 - Distributed availability groups.
 - Log shipping where the target database is in the contained AG.
 Log shipping with the source database in the contained AG is supported.

+### Resource Governor
+The Resource Governor is not applicable to Contained AG hence Resource Governor doesn't work on contained AG context.

 ### Change data capture

 Change data capture (CDC) is implemented as SQL Agent jobs, so the SQL Agent needs to be running on all instances with replicas in the contained AG.